garyaiki/dendrites/docs/HttpJson.md

 ```
 ###### Combine query & response, call it with first argument list once.
 Call curried function with second argument list for each case class to query on.

+#### Example Configurations

+[Typesafe Config](https://github.com/typesafehub/config){:target="_blank"} example, and optional, config settings for HTTP are in `src/main/resources/reference.conf`.
+You can choose to use Typesafe Config and override these in your application's `src/main/resources/application.conf`.